NAMD: Virtual Follow-up Computed Tomography Synthesis via Nodule-Aligned Multimodal Diffusion Models for Early Lung Cancer Diagnosis: Introduction

-In this study, we propose \textbf{N}odule-\textbf{A}ligned \textbf{M}ultimodal (Latent) \textbf{D}iffusion (NAMD) to model lung cancer progression by generating follow-up lung nodule images from baseline LDCT scans as well as patients' and nodules' EHR, with a focus on enabling fine-grained control over conditioning information.
-The main contributions of this work are summarized as follows:

-\begin{itemize} \item We propose a \textbf{nodule-aligned latent space} in which the variations of latent representation are enforced to align with meaningful changes in nodule attributes, thus enabling latent diffusion models (LDMs) to effectively capture the relationship between baseline and follow-up nodule images. \item We introduce an \textbf{LLM-based diffusion control} mechanism, where nodule- and patient-level metadata are converted into radiology report and embedded using a pretrained medical-focused large language model (LLM) with soft-prompt post-training adaptation.
-These embeddings are subsequently used as auxiliary context to guide the conditional diffusion generation with fine-grained control. \item We benchmarked NAMD through an extensive evaluation on the NLST dataset~\citep{national2011national}.
-Our results demonstrate strong predictive performance, with synthesized one-year follow-up scans achieving diagnosis result significantly outperforms real baseline scans and existing state-of-the-art synthesis approaches, while nearly matching the diagnostic performance of real follow-up scans.
-These findings validate NAMD’s capability for accurate early disease diagnosis approximately one year in advance. \end{itemize}
+\begin{itemize} \item We propose a \textbf{nodule-aligned latent space} in which the geometry of latent embeddings is explicitly regularized to correspond to clinically meaningful changes in nodule biomarkers, thereby equipping the latent diffusion model with a structured representation of nodule progression across baseline and follow-up imaging. \item We propose an \textbf{LLM-driven diffusion conditioning mechanism} in which nodule- and patient-level metadata are first converted into structured radiology reports and subsequently encoded by a pretrained medical LLM with soft-prompt adaptation.
+The resulting embeddings are injected into the diffusion backbone as auxiliary conditioning inputs, enabling fine-grained control over the generation of follow-up CT images. \item We evaluate NAMD on the NLST dataset~\citep{national2011national}, demonstrating strong performance in synthesizing one-year follow-up scans, and achieving improved diagnostic performance that outperforms baseline models, while nearly matching that of real follow-up scans.
+These results validate NAMD's capability for early lung cancer diagnosis approximately one year in advance. \end{itemize}